iot2018wt/sprits/cfp.md

   - Late Registration starts: September, 7
   - Camera-ready papers: September, 20
   - Workshop: during the conference (October, 15-18), precise date TBA

+### Full CfP

+A complete, printable version of this call for papers in PDF is available [./Sprits-Call-for-papers.pdf](here).